 Recipe selection in practice

-VCure vs. Cannatrol
+VCure vs. Cannatrol Cool Cure

 VCure vs. Mason Jars

 Mason jars work.
-They have worked for decades, they will work next year, and they are cheap.
-The VCure is not trying to be cheaper than jars, it is trying to be hands-off and consistent.
-If you currently burp jars daily for three weeks, run a hygrometer in each jar, and live with the variance between batches when room conditions change, the VCure replaces all of that with a sealed chamber that holds setpoint until the recipe finishes.
-For the cost-and-labor breakdown across 12 months, see VCure vs. mason jar curing.
-Jar veterans should also keep the deep-dive on jar curing in their bookmarks regardless, hybrid setups (dry in a chamber, finish in jars) are common and effective.
+They have worked for decades and they cost almost nothing.
+The VCure is not trying to beat jars on price, it is trying to be hands-off and consistent, and that distinction is the whole buying decision.
+If you currently burp jars daily for three weeks, run a hygrometer in each one, and accept that the batch cured in July comes out different from the one cured in January because the room changed, the VCure replaces all of that with a sealed chamber that holds setpoint until the recipe finishes.

 Pros and Cons